English

 Individual work

-The participant uses the floorball stick to hit the ball clockwise and anti-clockwise around the painting stick with forehand and backhand strokes.
+The participant uses the floorball stick to hit the ball clockwise and anti-clockwise around the stake with forehand and backhand strokes.

 Variant: